-- 4.2.1 The MoU summarises ASF entitlements, as set out in Apprenticeships, Skills, Children and Learning Act 2009, which enable eligible learners to be fully funded for: - 'English and maths, up to and including level 2, for individuals aged 19 and over, who have not previously attained a GCSE grade A\ C or grade 4, or higher; and/or - first full qualification at level 2 for individuals aged 19 to 23; and/or - first full qualification at level 3 for individuals aged 19 to 23.' - Essential Digital Skills qualifications (EDSQs) or Digital Functional Skills qualifications (FSQs), up to and including level 1, for individuals aged 19 and over, who have digital skills assessed at below level 1 - 4.2.2 The MoU also notes that the 'Mayor will ensure equal access to English and Maths provision under the entitlement for people with relevant protected characteristics under the Equality Act 2010.
-This may include access to provision of English for Speakers of Other Languages (ESOL) courses.' - 4.2.3 The MoU notes that the Secretary of State will continue to be responsible for determining which qualifications are covered by the entitlement but that the Mayor of London may choose to fund other provision (in addition to those specific entitlement qualifications), using the ASF. - 4.2.4 As part of the Lifetime Skills Guarantee, a targeted level 3 adult offer Free Courses for Jobs was introduced in 2021.
+- 4.2.1 The MoU summarises ASF entitlements, as set out in Apprenticeships, Skills, Children and Learning Act 2009, which enable eligible learners to be fully funded for: 19 - 'English and maths, up to and including level 2, for individuals aged 19 and over, who have not previously attained a GCSE grade A C or grade 4, or higher; and/or - first full qualification at level 2 for individuals aged 19 to 23; and/or - first full qualification at level 3 for individuals aged 19 to 23. - Essential Digital Skills qualifications (EDSQs) or Digital Functional Skills qualifications (FSQs), up to and including level 1, for individuals aged 19 and over, who have digital skills assessed at below level 1 - 4.2.2 The MoU also notes that the 'Mayor will ensure equal access to English and Maths provision under the entitlement for people with relevant protected

+19 Department for Education (2019) Delegation of certain adult education functions to the Mayor of London Memorandum of understanding, p5

+- characteristics under the Equality Act 2010.
+This may include access to provision of English for Speakers of Other Languages (ESOL) courses.20 - 4.2.3 The MoU notes that the Secretary of State will continue to be responsible for determining which qualifications are covered by the entitlement but that the Mayor of London may choose to fund other provision (in addition to those specific entitlement qualifications), using the ASF. - 4.2.4 As part of the Lifetime Skills Guarantee, a targeted level 3 adult offer Free Courses for Jobs was introduced in 2021.
 This supports adults without an existing full level 3 qualification and, from April 2022, adults who meet the definition of 'low wage' or 'unemployed'.
-A separate ringfenced allocation is issued to providers for this offer.

-4.2.5 Providers are responsible for checking learner eligibility and claiming funding only for eligible learners in accordance with the criteria specified in the funding rules and rates documents.
+A separate ringfenced allocation is issued to providers for this offer. - 4.2.5 Providers are responsible for checking learner eligibility and claiming funding only for eligible learners in accordance with the criteria specified in the funding rules and rates documents.

-4.3 GLA-specific changes to the funding rules
+4.3 GLA-Specific Changes to Funding Rules

-4.3.1 Tables summarising the main changes to funding rules can be found in both the Grant Funding and Performance Management rules 2024-25.
-This document can be found as part of the Information for GLA ASF Providers section of the london.gov.uk website.
+4.3.1 Tables summarising the main changes to funding rules can be found in the Grant Funding and Performance Management rules for 2024-25.
+This document can be found as part of the Information for GLA ASF Providers section of the Iondon.gov.uk.

-4.4 Performance management
+4.4 Performance Management